ForbesLindesay/atdatabases/docs/pg-typed.md

 }
 ```

+### distinct(...columns)

+Only return distinct results for the given columns.
+If you call `.distinct()` without passing any column names, the entire row is checked.
+You cannot specify a sort order using `.orderByAsc`/`.orderByDesc` if you are using `.distinct` and you cannot rely on the data being returned in any particular order.
+If you need to only return distinct rows and sort your data, you should use `.orderByAscDistinct` or `.orderByDescDistinct` instead.

-### select(...fields)
+### select(...columns)

-Only return the provided fields.
-This can be useful if you have database records with many fields or where some fields are very large, and you typically only care about a small subset of the fields.
-The default is to return all fields, i.e. `*`.
+Only return the provided columns.
+This can be useful if you have database records with many columns or where some columns are very large, and you typically only care about a small subset of the columns.
+The default is to return all columns, i.e. `*`.

 ```typescript
 import db, {users} from './database';